Jasmarkelina/Tantros-Mod/README.md

 # Tantros-Mod
-A mindustry mod that life to Tantros!
+A mindustry mod that brings back Tantros!

 The mod is being developed by three persons Jasmarkelina (the responsible for creating the mod), Plastel and RouterXdd